yemissy/Frontend-Assessment/README.md

 This will start a simple Express app that will serve the contents of the [**./dist**](dist) directory where you will be placing your code.

+Open Index.html

+To check out the code; open the project directory in the code editor of your choice Run Index.html in the broswer of your choice.
+Currently compatible with Google Chrome and Safarai and Not yet mobile responsive.

 ### 1) Fetch questions

 GET questions from the endpoint `https://putsreq.com/RWhI8ht10y5kqfmemrML`.
 The response will be: